The Impact of Mobility on Gossip Algorithms: Network model and preliminaries

 The key assumption in all our mobility models is that in each gossip timeslot, the positions of the mobile agents are selected \emph{independently} from some distribution supported on a sub-region of the space, similarly to Grossglauser and Tse \cite{GrossglauserT:02mobility}.
 Popular mobility models like the random walk model~\cite{GrossglauserV:06ease,latticeRW}, random waypoint model~\cite{RandWaypoint98}, and random direction model~\cite{RandDirection01} have time dependencies.
 If however the duration of one gossip timeslot is comparable or larger than the mixing time of the mobility model, the positions of the agents will be approximately independent (see also~\cite{Spyropoulos08}).
 If delay is not an issue, we can always set the duration of the gossip timeslot to have that property, and in simulations we show that if we do not allow the mobility model to mix, mobility is not as helpful.
-Therefore, our preliminary experimental evaluation suggests that our analytic results could be used to bound these more realistic mobility models.
+We believe that our analytic results could be used to bound these more realistic mobility models, but we leave this for future work.